 so it saturates the bound.
-This strategy works similarly well for the previous problem of loss rate estimation $\Gamma$.
+This strategy works similarly well also for the previous problem of estimating the loss rate $\Gamma$.

-Note that, unlike in the case of loss estimation, the parity measurement would not be sufficient for optimal performance.
-This happens because for temperature estimation it is crucial to distinguish between the situation when a photon is lost and the one when it is taken from the environment.
-See App. \ref{app:loss} for the mathematical explanation.
+Note that, unlike loss estimation, the parity measurement would not be sufficient for optimal performance.
+This happens because for temperature estimation it is crucial to distinguish between when a photon is lost and when it is taken from the environment; see App. \ref{app:loss} for the mathematical explanation.
 A nondemolition photon counting measurement is more challenging to implement than a parity measurement.
 However, if one were able to perform it, it would be very useful for fast-prepare-and-measure protocols, as a post-measurement outcome would be a Fock state, which is ready for another iteration.
-See ~\cite{dixit2021searching,agrawal2023stimulated} for current progress in the experimental application of similar strategy in analogous problems.
-A similar performance may be obtained by using a two-mode squeezed vacuum as an input state, while the second mode corresponds to noiseless ancilla~\cite{shi2023ultimate}.
+See ~\cite{dixit2021searching,agrawal2023stimulated} for current progress in the experimental application of a similar strategy in analogous problems.

+This is also why using a single-mode squeezed state does not saturate the bound (unlike loss rate estimation).
+Indeed, even if it gives a QFI with a linear scaling in $N$~\cite{Mirkhalaf2024}, it is far from being optimal in the limit of small temperature.
+The problem can be addressed by using a two-mode squeezed vacuum as the input state, where the second mode serves as a noiseless ancilla~\cite{shi2023ultimate}, saturating \eqref{eq:temp} in the limit of short single-iteration times.

-For a better understanding, it is worth comparing this with the previously known bounds.
+To better understand our result, it is worth comparing it with previously known bounds.
 The problem has been discussed in the literature, typically with the assumption that after preparing the state, it interacts freely with the bath for some fixed time $t$, after which a single measurement is performed.

 In~\cite{wang2020quantum,shi2023ultimate} another bound based on channel purification has been derived, which for small $t$ correspond with \eqref{eq:temp}, see App. \ref{app:temperature} for details.
 Another interesting bound is the one from ~\cite{Pirandola2017}, stating that: